camunda/camunda-docs-static/get-started/content/quick-start/decision-automation.md

 Use the generic form to add the variables as follows:
 {{< img src="../img/tasklist-dmn2.png" >}}

-You will see that depending on the input, the worker will either charge or not charge the credit card.
+You'll see that depending on the input, the worker will either charge or not charge the credit card.
 You can also verify that the DMN tables were evaluated by using the Cockpit.
 Go to [http://localhost:8080/camunda/app/cockpit](http://localhost:8080/camunda/app/cockpit).
-Log in with *demo / demo*.
+Log in with the credentials *demo / demo*.
 Navigate to the "Decisions" section and click on Approve Payment.
-Check the different Decision Instances that were evaluated by clicking on the ID in the table below the table.
+Check the different Decision Instances that were evaluated by clicking on the ID in the table.

 {{< note title="Success!" class="info" >}}
 Congratulations!
-You've' successfully completed the Camunda BPM Quick Start.
+You've successfully completed the Camunda BPM Quick Start.
 Ready to continue?
 We recommend the [Camunda BPM documentation](https://docs.camunda.org/manual/7.8/).
 {{< /note >}}